edsu/iacoll/README.md

 ## Usage

-For example you can download the metadata for items in the University of Maryland's collection:
+Here's an example of using *iacoll* to harvest the metadata for items in the University of Maryland's collection:
 [univerity_maryland_cp](https://archive.org/details/university_maryland_cp):

     % iacoll university_maryland_cp